Datafable/diveboard-data-publication/README.md

 ## Result

 The dataset has been succesfully published as a Darwin Core Archive on [ipt.diveboard.com](http://ipt.diveboard.com/resource.do?r=diveboard-occurrences) and is [indexed by GBIF](http://www.gbif.org/dataset/66f6192f-6cc0-45fd-a2d1-e76f5ae3eab2).

+## Data paper

+A [data paper](paper.md) on the biodiversity data published by Diveboard with the support of Datafable is currently submitted to [ZooKeys](www.pensoft.net/journals/zookeys) for review.